 National monuments protect a specific natural, cultural or historic feature.
-These could be places like Devils Tower National Monument in Wyoming, Utah’s Grand Staircase-Escalante National Monument or Chicago’s Pullman National Monument.
+These could be places like Devils Tower National Monument in Wyoming or Illinois's Pullman National Monument.
 Some special places -- like Grand Canyon, Badlands and Zion -- were first protected as national monuments before later becoming national parks.

 Since 1906, 120 national monuments have been created, and they can be managed by any of seven different agencies -- either individually or jointly.

 Wilderness areas are places untamed by humans.
 The Wilderness Act of 1964 allows Congress to designate wilderness areas to ensure that America’s pristine wild lands will not disappear.
-Wilderness areas can be part of national parks, national wildlife refuges, national forests or public lands managed by the Bureau of Land Management.
-There are more than 680 wilderness areas-- protecting over 106 million acres in 44 states -- with the most recent one designated being Boulder White Clouds in Idaho.
+Wilderness areas can be part of national parks, national wildlife refuges or public lands managed by the Bureau of Land Management.
+There are more than 800 wilderness areas-- protecting over 110 million acres in 44 states.

-The Bureau of Land Management also has 517 wilderness study areas -- lands unspoiled by roads or other development that provide outstanding opportunities for solitude.
+The Bureau of Land Management also has 487 Wilderness Study Areas -- lands unspoiled by roads or other development that provide outstanding opportunities for solitude.
 Often these places have special ecological, geological or scenic values, like Handies Peak in Colorado or Slinkard in California.
 Some wilderness study areas have been designated as wilderness areas or national monuments, while others have been opened to non-wilderness uses.

-Although the National Park Service is best known for protecting some of our country's most inspiring landscapes, it is also America's storyteller.
 Over half the national park locations preserve places and commemorate people, events and activities that are key to our nation’s history.
-National historic sites (like Lincoln Home or Tuskegee Airmen) contain a single historical feature, but national historical parks like Independence National Historical Park -- where the Continental Congress voted for Independence and then where, years later, the Constitution was written -- discuss multiple stories from different times.
+National historic sites (like Lincoln Home in Illinois or Tuskegee Airmen in Alabama) contain a single historical feature, but national historical parks like Independence National Historical Park -- where the Continental Congress voted for Independence and then where, years later, the Constitution was written -- discuss multiple stories from different times.
 No matter the name, these places tell iconic American stories that define who we are and what we stand for.

 National memorials are sites that commemorate a historical person or tragic event.
 Many national memorials are located in or near the District of Columbia (think the Lincoln Memorial, Washington Monument and Thomas Jefferson Memorial), but several others are scattered across the country.
-One of the most recognizable: Jefferson National Expansion Memorial in Missouri, which is home to the Gateway Arch (commonly called the St. Louis Arch).
+One of the most recognizable: Mount Rushmore National Memorial.

-There are a number of titles used for battlefields -- national military park, national battlefield park, national battlefield site and national battlefield -- but they all conserve our nation's military history.
+There are several titles used for battlefields -- national military park, national battlefield park, national battlefield site and national battlefield -- but they all conserve our nation's military history.
 Protecting places like Shiloh National Military Park or Cowpens National Battlefield ensures that Americans can learn from our past.